ietf-wg-cellar/ebml-specification/specification.markdown

 EBML Element Type | String
 :-----------------|:-------
 Endianness        | None
 Length            | A String Element may declare any length from zero to `VINTMAX`.
+If the EBML Element is not defined to have a `default` value, then a String Element with a zero-octet length represents an empty string.
 Definition        | A String Element may either be empty (zero-length) or contain Printable ASCII characters in the range of `0x20` to `0x7E`.
 Octets with all bits set to zero may follow the string value when needed.

 EBML Element Type | UTF-8
 :-----------------|:------
 Endianness        | None
 Length            | A UTF-8 Element may declare any length from zero to `VINTMAX`.
+If the EBML Element is not defined to have a `default` value, then a UTF-8 Element with a zero-octet length represents an empty string.
 Definition        | A UTF-8 Element contains only a valid Unicode string as defined in [@?RFC2279](http://www.faqs.org/rfcs/rfc2279.html).
 Octets with all bits set to zero may follow the UTF-8 value when needed.

 EBML Element Type | Date